Eppo-exp/eppo-docs/docs/sdks/server-sdks/go.md

 1. The **Traffic Exposure** setting on experiments/allocations determines the percentage of subjects the SDK will assign to that experiment/allocation.
 For example, if Traffic Exposure is 25%, the SDK will assign a variation for 25% of subjects and `""` for the remaining 75% (unless the subject is part of an allow list).

 2. Assignments occur within the environments of feature flags.
 You must enable the environment corresponding to the feature flag's allocation in the user interface before `getStringAssignment` returns variations.
-It will return `""` if the environment is not enabled.
+It will return the default value if the environment is not enabled.

 ![Toggle to enable environment](/img/feature-flagging/enable-environment.png)

 3. If `getStringAssignment` is invoked before the SDK has finished initializing, the SDK may not have access to the most recent experiment configurations.
-In this case, the SDK will assign a variation based on any previously downloaded experiment configurations stored in local storage, or return `""` if no configurations have been downloaded.
+In this case, the SDK will assign a variation based on any previously downloaded experiment configurations stored in local storage, or return the default value if no configurations have been downloaded.

 <br />